 Most people have some association with Brazil from popular culture.
 I am here to EXPAND on those associations so that you can get to know this amazing country, diverse culture, and incredible people.

-Brazil is a large, diverse, complex, and fascinating country.
+Brazil is a large, diverse, complex, and fascinating country and should be on your Dream Destination Bucket List.
 When you visit Brazil, you will encounter a unique culture that is a blend of Portuguese, African, European, and undeniably Brazilian ways of living life.

 There is so much to see and so much to explore (jungles, dry steppes, mountains, beaches, waterfalls, food, history, etc.), that you could visit Brazil every year and not see or experience everything it has to offer.